 All buildings and their uses rely on infrastructure, services and facilities to support them (e.g. access roads, utilities, shops, amenity and health facilities etc.).
-The Local Plan seeks to minimise our impact on climate change by reducing the need to travel by car to meet daily needs.
+The Local Plan seeks to reduce-minimise our impact on climate change by reducing the need to travel by car to meet daily needs (road transport alone makes up 25.6% of Dartmoor's carbon footprint).
 Each use will be different, but proposals which are located close to the infrastructure, services and facilities needed to sustain them will be considered more favourably.
 The acceptability of a proposal will be considered by balancing the quality of the building and the conservation works against the sustainability of the building's location.
 For this reason uses which significantly impact on character, such as residential uses or intensive holiday lets, will not generally be acceptable in isolated locations away from basic facilities and services.